Iximiel/plumed2/plugins/fireCoord/Readme.md

 x_B0-x_A2 x_B1-x_A2 x_B2-x_A2 ...
 ...
 ```
-and will have dimension `(3,atomsInB,atomsInA,1)`, and can be used in the [next paragraph](#implementation-prepare-the-data), without changing the code.
+and will have dimensions `(atomsInB,atomsInA,3,1)`, and can be used in the [next paragraph](#implementation-prepare-the-data), without changing the code.

 For the non pair implementation with a single group the procedure is the same, except for